warunijaya/SQL_Project_COVID19_Data/README.md

 ### 2.2.
 Importing Data into SQL Server
 *   A new database named "Portfolio Project" is created in SQL Server .
 *   The two excel files are imported as tables into the "Portfolio Project" database .
-I used **MySQL Workbench** to ensure the use of the 64-bit version, which prevents errors that can occur when using the 32-bit version .
+I used MySQL Workbench.
 *   The two tables are named `covid deaths` and `covid vaccinations` .

 ## 3. Data Exploration and Analysis with SQL